California Residential

 Trial

-Depending on which county we are
+Depending on which county we are discussing,

-discussing, landlords can expect about a
+landlords can expect about a third of the

-third of the unlawful detainer proceedings
+unlawful detainer proceedings filed there to

-cases, the tenant will file a document
+tenant will file a document referred to as

-official printed form designed by the
+designed by the Judicial Council.
+The

-by doing this pleads his case.
-In a few
+checking boxes and by doing this pleads his

-cases, some tenant’s clinic or legal
+case.
+In a few cases, some tenant’s clinic

-assistance program will prepare the Answer
+or legal assistance program will prepare the

-bringing up some technical defect in the
+some sort bringing up some technical defect

-landlord’s pleadings.
+in the landlord’s pleadings.
 We take it for

 granted that, in this event, unless the